-Table 5-1 GSM Parameters for 1 Slot/Frame Measurement Requirements a.
-The use of time values is only allowed in firmware versions of A.02.00 and later.
+Table 5-1 GSM Parameters for 1 Slot/Frame Measurement Requirements

 Programming Command Compatibility Across Model Numbers and Across Modes

 Across PSA Modes: Command Subsystem Similarities

 When you select different modes you get different sets of available programming commands.
 That is, only the commands that are appropriate for the current mode are available.
 Also, some commands have the same syntax in different modes but have different ranges or settings that are only appropriate to the current mode.